Near Carroll in Coos County, New Hampshire — The American Northeast (New England)

 Location.
 44° 13.072′ N, 71° 24.675′ W. Marker is near Carroll, New Hampshire, in Coos County.
 Marker can be reached from Crawford Notch Road (U.S. 302) 0.3 miles south of Mt.
 Clinton Road, on the right when traveling south.
 Touch for map.
 Marker is a metal National Register of Historic Places plaque, mounted directly on the wall of the former Crawford Railroad Depot building at this location, near the Information Center entrance at the southeast corner of the building.
 Marker is in this post office area: Twin Mountain NH 03595, United States of America.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Crawford House (within shouting distance of this marker); Site of the Willey House Mount Washington Hotel / Bretton Woods Monetary Conference (approx. 3.1 miles away); The Crawford Family (approx. 3.9 miles away); Mount Washington Cog Railway (approx. 4½ miles away); Frankenstein Trestle (approx. 4.9 miles away); Zealand and James Everell Henry (approx. 5½ miles away); Mount Washington Summit (approx. 6½ miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Crawford House (within shouting distance of this marker); Site of the Willey House Mount Washington Hotel / Bretton Woods Monetary Conference (approx. 3.1 miles away); The Crawford Family (approx. 3.9 miles away); Mount Washington Cog Railway (approx. 4˝ miles away); The Old Hero (approx. 4.7 miles away); Frankenstein Trestle (approx. 4.9 miles away); Zealand and James Everell Henry (approx. 5˝ miles away).
 Touch for a list and map of all markers in Carroll.

 Regarding Crawford Depot.
 The former Crawford Railroad Depot building now serves as a Crawford Notch State Park visitor center, and the Appalachian Mountain Club's Macomber Family Information Center.
 National Register of Historic Places (1982)